 To earn accreditation from NCA CASI or SACS CASI, schools must:

-- Meet the AdvancED standards.
+- Meet the Cognia standards.
 The standards require that schools have a clear vision and purpose; have effective and responsive leadership; have a rigorous curriculum taught through sound, research-based methods; collect, report, and use performance results; provide adequate resources and support for its educational programs; value and communicate with stakeholders; and have a commitment to continuously improve.
 The standards are derived from educational research and best practice.
-They can be viewed and downloaded at AdvancED.
+They can be viewed and downloaded at Cognia.